geonidas6/Laryo/flutterapp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Services

+`ApiService` in `lib/services/api_service.dart` wraps the HTTP calls to the Laravel API (login, register and profile).
+The base URL comes from the `API_BASE_URL` environment variable.
+Tokens returned by the API are persisted via `AuthService` so the user stays logged in.